 - The author response (for papers in the second phase only) will be accessible to PCs, SPCs, and ACs.

 - There are two special tracks (“AI for Good”, and “AI, the Arts and Creativity”) with separate calls for papers.

 - The authors of papers submitted to IJCAI-ECAI 2022 are expected to contribute a limited number of reviews, if asked to.

-Please observe the requirements with regard to author information, anonymity, resubmissions, reproducibility checklist (updated), and submission limits.
+Please observe the requirements with regard to author information, anonymity, resubmissions, reproducibility checklist (UPDATED: and ethics policy), and submission limits.

 Selection criteria: Selection criteria include the novelty and originality of ideas, correctness, clarity, significance of results, potential impact and quality of the presentation.